Author: Craig Neil

 With that thought in mind, this article will help you gain a deeper understanding and appreciation of Edinburgh while taking you on a tour of where the city came from, where it’s been and where it’s going.

-The following collection of hand-picked facts might surprise you, but I sincerely hope they also inspire you to come and visit Edinburgh and make up your own mind about this amazing city.
+The following collection of interesting and strange facts about Edinburgh may surprise you, but I sincerely hope they also inspire you to visit and make up your own mind about this amazing city.

 Facts about Edinburgh’s history